 Ultrasonic Scaler

-The Ultrasonic scaler is used for an effective removal of plaque and calculus from the teeth, as well as removing bits of inflamed tissues on the walls of the gingival crevice.
-The tips supply a high-frequency of vibrations of about 18 to 50 KHz for an efficient removal of deposits from the teeth.
+We use an Ultrasonic scaler to effectively remove plaque and calculus from the teeth and remove bits of inflamed tissues on the walls of the gingival crevice.
+The tips supply high-frequency vibrations of about 18 to 50 KHz for efficiently removing deposits from the teeth.

 • The unique benefits of the ultrasonic scaler include: